4 CE Hours

 If you step away and are idle, your place in the course will be saved and you will be logged out of the course.
 Simply return to the course when you have time to work on it again.

-Once our course timer hits 200 minutes, or approximately three and half hours, you will be prompted to verify your attendance and immediately get your course completion certificate.
+Once the course timer hits 200 minutes, or approximately three and half hours, you will be prompted to verify your attendance and immediately get your course completion certificate.
 We will automatically get sent a copy of your completed course and will get to work on reporting your credits to the TDLR.

 I have completed my Texas continuing education requirements, where do I go to renew my Texas cosmetology license?

 You can renew your Texas license here.